 Current treatments for Waldenstrom macroglobulinemia (WM) are not likely to result in a cure.
-Most patients are treated for some time, followed by a break, and then treated again when the disease comes back.
+Most people with WM are treated for some time, followed by a break, and then treated again when the disease comes back.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-Our document When Cancer Doesn’t Go Away talks more about this.
+Our document When Cancer Doesn’t Go Away has more about this.

 Even during treatment breaks, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you are having, and may do exams and get lab tests or imaging tests (such as CT scans) to look for signs of cancer or treatment side effects.
+During these visits, your doctors will ask questions about any problems you are having, and may examine you and get lab tests or imaging tests (such as CT scans) to look for signs of cancer or treatment side effects.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to months, but others can last the rest of your life.
-This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.
+Some may last for only a short time, but others can last longer, possibly even for the rest of your life.
+Tell your cancer care team about any changes or problems you notice and about any concerns you have.

-Follow-up visits usually include a careful general physical exam.
+Follow-up visits usually include a careful physical exam.
 The doctor will also check how you are feeling.
-Be sure to tell your doctor about any new or ongoing symptoms.
-Your blood counts, IgM, and beta-2 microglobulin levels will be checked.
-Blood chemistry tests and other tests may also be done to see whether the abnormal antibody is causing damage to the kidneys, liver, or other organs.
+Be sure to report any new or ongoing symptoms.
+Your blood cell counts, IgM, and beta-2 microglobulin levels will be checked.
+Blood chemistry tests and other tests may also be done to see whether the abnormal IgM is damaging the kidneys, liver, or other organs.
 The choice of tests depends on your symptoms and what treatment (if any) you have received.

 It is very important to keep your health insurance during this time.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back or getting worse, this could happen.